 Soft tissue pain means pain from a body organ or muscle.
 For example, you may have pain in your back caused by tissue damage to the kidney.
-You can't always pinpoint this pain, but it is usually described as sharp, aching or throbbing.
+You can't always pinpoint this pain, but it is usually described as sharp, cramping, aching, or throbbing.
 Soft tissue pain is also called visceral pain.

 Phantom pain means pain in a part of the body that has been removed.
 For example, pain in an arm or leg that has been removed due to sarcoma or osteosarcoma.
 Or pain in the breast area after removal of the breast (mastectomy).
 Phantom pain is very real and people sometimes describe it as unbearable.